-As at December 31, 2016, the Company had approximately 14 employees based in its Vancouver corporate office and employed through its Mexican subsidiaries approximately 1,627 full and part-time employees in Mexico.
-Additional consultants are also retained from time to time for specific corporate activities, development and exploration programs.
+As at December 31, 2017, the Company had approximately 14 employees based in its Vancouver corporate office and employed through its Mexican subsidiaries approximately 1,610 full and part-time employees in Mexico.
+Consultants and contractors are also retained from time to time to assist with or conduct specific corporate activities, development and exploration programs.